 They noted they felt heavier than other shoes, but also seemed well-balanced.

 - Cons: Pricey, heavier, stiffer, and had a high cuff

 Best Backpack for Carrying 35+ Pounds

-Pros: Good for heavy loads, comfortable enough for multiple days on the trail, adjustable for excellent fit, and pocket for sleeping bag.
+- Pros: Good for heavy loads, comfortable enough for multiple days on the trail, adjustable for an excellent fit, and pocket for a sleeping bag.

 Best Tent for Camping in Denali